hannotify/javas-concurrency-journey-continues/sections/7-journeys-end.md

 note:
 * avoids using constructors like `new ShutdownOnFailure()` or `new ShutdownOnSuccess()`
 * static factory method called `open()`
-* no need for 'opting in' to throw Expection on failure; `join()` now throws any Exception that might be encountered.
+* no need for 'opting in' to throw Exception on failure; `join()` now throws any Exception that might be encountered.
 * `open()` without arguments behaves like `ShutdownOnFailure`, but optionally takes a `Joiner` that determines the *policies* and *outcome* of this StructuredTaskScope.

 ---